CIS192/website/src/pages/twitter/index.md

 ---

 # Assignment 5: Twitter Version 192
-> Due December 1st at 11:59 PM.
+> Due April 14th at 11:59 PM.
 Start early and make use of office hours!

 ## Introduction
 The beauty of web development is its ability to create software that anybody with an internet connection can use.
 In this assignment, you will implement a clone of my favourite social media - Twitter!
 An implementation of the website is available [here](https://cis192twitter.herokuapp.com) and you are expected to recreate all the functionality from the site.
 This might seem a little daunting - but I assure you that everything you need to know has been covered in lecture.